TosbackCgusBridge-Bot/CGUs-versions/Charter/Privacy Policy.md

 California law requires Charter provide to certain Customers, upon request, certain information regarding the sharing of personally identifiable information to third parties for their direct marketing purposes.
 As mentioned above, Charter does not share personally identifiable information with unaffiliated third parties for their own direct marketing purposes.
 However, Charter may share personally identifiable information with some same-branded affiliates for those affiliates' direct marketing purposes (and, if a Charter telephone subscriber, then subject to the restrictions in the attached CPNI Policy).
 If You make a request by phone or on-line, Charter will provide You with the number of its same-branded affiliates in California and a list of personal information that it may have shared with some or all such affiliates.

-Can I prohibit or limit Charterӳ use and disclosure of my personally identifiable information?
+Can I prohibit or limit Charter? use and disclosure of my personally identifiable information?

 If You do not want Your name, address, level of service or other personally identiable information disclosed to third parties in a "mailing list" as explained above, please register this preference at http://unsubscribe.charter.com or by contacting us by telephone at 1-888-GET-CHARTER.
 Customers of our video service cannot opt-out of the collection of audience measurement data.